JulyMoon/paperwallz/README.md

-# paperwallz
+# Paperwallz
 A tool that hosts and image on imgur.com and then submits it to /r/wallpapers

-requires python, praw and imgurpython installed
+requires python 3, praw and imgurpython installed